grunt-gallery/grunt-digital-audit/web-servers.md

 DreamHost does this in order to charge extra for hosting legacy websites, currently ~$5 USD extra per website per month.

-The cost of keeping a legacy websites online can be estimated by calculating the cost of upgrading the site to a current PHP version ($X software developer cost) vs. ~$5 USD per month x the # of months of the site's useful life.
+The cost of keeping a legacy website online can be estimated by calculating the cost of upgrading the site to a current PHP version ($X development cost) vs. ~$5 USD per month x the # of months of the site's useful life.

-These costs can also be used when evaluating whether a website is to be hosted online or archived.
+These costs can also be used to evaluate whether or not a website is to be hosted online or archived.

-Whirl-i-gig Cloud Servers are professionally managed and they handle updates and maintenance as part of the hosting package.
-They also do nightly backups of the data on the CollectiveAccess installation to their server.
+Whirl-i-gig Cloud Servers are professionally managed with updates and maintenance included as part of the hosting package.
+Whirl-i-gig does nightly backups of the data on the CollectiveAccess installation *to their server*.

 ## grunt's Website Inventory